taniot/gravityforms-to-mailup/README.md

 Automatically add subscribers to your email lists when a form is submitted.

 ###Custom Fields
-Populate MailChimp custom fields from form field data.
+Populate MailUp custom fields from form field data.

 ###Opt-In
 Control opt-in and only add subscribers when a certain condition is met.